-- A. This Ordinance will be administered under the direction of the Board of Supervisors, by the Planning and Building Services Department (the "Department"). - B. The Department may establish administrative policies for use in implementing the Ordinance.
-The administrative policies must be consistent with the Ordinance and made available to the public on the Department website and upon request at the Department. - C. Where this Ordinance directly conflicts with Mendocino County Code, a discretionary permit for a particular business, or a business's legal non-conforming use allowance, the provisions of this Ordinance shall prevail.
+- A. This Ordinance will be administered under the direction of the Board of Supervisors, by the Planning and Building Services Department (the "Department"). - B. The Department will establish administrative policies for use in implementing the Ordinance.
+The administrative policies must be consistent with the Ordinance and made available to the public on the Department website and upon request at the Department, as soon as practicable. - C. Where this Ordinance directly conflicts with Mendocino County Code, a discretionary permit for a particular business, or a business's legal non-conforming use allowance, the provisions of this Ordinance shall prevail.